hlship/test-pipeline/README.md

 ## Halting

-The pipeline execution can be teminated with `halt`; this bypasses the above check that the final step is executed.
+The pipeline execution can be teminated with `halt`; `halt` exists to avoid the above check that all steps executed.

 This is useful when an early failure (say, an incorrect HTTP response from a server) will lead to a crowd of meaningless failures further on (such as validating